Transferring Materials and Scenes Between Different Platforms

 2. Select material from your project, then right-click on the material, select Save as, and save you material as a .vrmat file.

-3. To load the .vrmat file into your project click on the Import Asset File in the V-Ray Assets Editor.
+3. To load the .vrmat file into your project click on the Import Asset File in the V-Ray Assets Editor:

-• To import the .vrmat material in 3ds Max, assign a VRayVRmatMtl material to your object, and then load the .vrmat file into it.
+For more information on how to import .vrmat files in other 3D platforms, refer to our online documentation.
+For example, to import the .vrmat material in V-Ray for 3ds Max, assign a VRayVRmatMtl material to your object, and then load the .vrmat file into it.

 Advantages: Imported VRmat materials are editable in SketchUp, Rhino, and Revit, and allow further adjustments after importing them into your scene.